wizdmio/wizdm/apps/wizdm/src/assets/docs/en/content.md

 [Go to the API Reference](docs/content#api-reference)

-Runtime content management by the [Angular Router](https://angular.io/api/router/Router).
-The package provides a set of features for automatically install content resolvers to load json files from assets while routing lazily loaded modules.
-The content is then rendered accessible within the same module components' template via the `wmContent` structural directive.
+Content is loaded at runtime by the [Router](https://angular.io/api/router/Router). `@wizdm/content` package provides a set of features for automatically install content resolvers to load content files from assets while routing lazily loaded modules.
+The content is then accessible within the same module components' template via the `wmContent` structural directive.

 ## Usage example
 Use the `wmContent` structural directive to select the relevant content within the template: